RikuVan/Timely/README.md

-# Exercise 1: State to Redux store, dispatching actions, and working with lists in React
+# Exercise 2: State to Redux store, dispatching actions, and working with lists in React

-1. `<Countdown />` should be able to display N number of countdown timers.
-When the time runs out on any one timer, that timer should read "BOOM!"
+## TASK: `<Countdown />` should be able to display N number of countdown timers.
+When the time runs out
+on any one timer, that timer should read "BOOM!"
 The state of our timers should be in the Redux store.

 - In `index.js` you will need to wrap your `ReactDOM.render` in another render function.
 Give this function to the store's subscribe method.